 ACH payments: How they work and how they help your business

 Technology has changed the ways we do business, including how we pay for goods and services.
 Cash has always been one of the common methods of payment, and it still is, but there's no denying that credit card transactions have transformed the financial landscape.
-In recent years, technology has provided entrepreneurs with a convenient, inexpensive, secure and now popular way to transact business: the ability to send and receive payments electronically.
+Similarly, ACH payments offer businesses a long-standing, affordable and highly secure way to transact online.

 What is an ACH payment?